Begin Main Content Area

 3.1 Provide the number of FTE positions employed in the Non-LEA Entity as of each reporting date.

-Enter the number of FTE Positions employed as of each of the below listed reporting dates.
+Enter the number of FTE Positions employed as of each of the listed reporting dates below.
 Note: The number of FTE positions includes all staff regardless of whether the position is funded by Federal, State, local, or other funds—and equals the sum of the number of full-time positions plus the full-time equivalent of the number of part-time positions.
+The template includes the FTE that was supplied by the non-LEA in prior years for each date.

 1. September 30, 2018